intentionally-bilingual/hugosite/content/Bilingualism/Start here/familylanguagepolicy.md

 Try to look at your family language policy every few years or whenever your family situation changes.
 Are the goals you had still up to date or have they changed?
 Are they still realistic in the current situation?
 What are the resources that I have to my disposal?
 Is the chosen strategy still the best one for us?

 After you have followed these 4 steps, you have completed your very own family language policy!
 For some families, this will be done in no-time while others might need to think and discuss every step in detail.
 Take all the time you need and remember: knowing what you want and why you want it, brings you one step closer to achieving it.

+Would you like help creating a Family Language Policy?
+You can contact me for the possibilities of a single consultation including your own FLP, or a longer period of coaching.